eharvey71/Zoom-API-Projects/README.md

 ### Add teachers to Zoom
-Simple python script for adding instructors to Zoom from a list of emails Uses the ZoomUS Python Client Lib for Zoom: https://github.com/prschmid/zoomus
+Simple python script for adding instructors to Zoom from a list of emails Uses the Zoomus Python Client Lib for Zoom: https://github.com/prschmid/zoomus

 ### Experiments with Tkinter
+Using Tkinter with Zoomus to create a friendly interface for adding users cross-platform